How to Store Dahlias, Cannas, and Callas

 Cannas don’t require a hard frost and can be lifted once the foliage begins to yellow or brown.
 Cut the plants back and gently dig the tender bulbs.
 Allow the rhizomes to dry and cure for four to seven days, then brush away any soil clinging to the thick storage roots by hand.
 Canna rhizomes are then ready for storage.

 Gardeners often grow Cannas in large containers which makes them easy to store during the winter.
 Cut the plants back and leave the bulbs in the containers, allowing the soil to dry, and store the whole container in a cool, dark place that doesn’t freeze – a basement, shed or garage is ideal.
-In the spring, after the last frost, bring the containers outdoors, carefully remove the rhizomes from the pot.
+In the spring, after the last frost, bring the containers outdoors, and carefully remove the rhizomes from the pot.
 Replant the firm pieces with growing eyes in fresh soil and then water for a new growth cycle to begin.